ebenamoafo2/Van-life/Van-life/README.md

 ### 🧩 1.
 React Router Fundamentals

-I learned how to use **React Router** to create a multi-page experience within a single-page React app:
+I learned how to use **React Router** to create a multipage experience within a single-page React app:

 * Setting up `BrowserRouter`, `Routes`, and `Route` components.
 * Navigating between pages using the `Link` component instead of anchor tags.